-This article will show you how to recover missing files after Mac update from Monterey to Ventura, from Big Sur to Monterey, from Catalina to Big Sur or Mojave to Catalina, etc. There are also tips to get back lost apps or Dock, among others, after macOS upgrade.
+This article will show you how to recover missing files after Mac update from Ventura to Sonoma, from Monterey to Ventura, from Big Sur to Monterey, or from Catalina to Big Sur, etc. There are also tips to get back lost apps or Dock, among others, after macOS upgrade.

-macOS 13 Ventura comes with new apps, new features and improved performance.
+macOS 14 Sonoma comes with new apps, new features and improved performance.
 You can upgrade your Mac to enjoy these benefits.
 However, there could be risks.
 There have been situations where Mac update deleted everything, or users lost photos after macOS update, etc. This article mainly talks about the common ways to recover missing files after Mac update.

 Note: Before you get all your lost data back, it’s recommended not to put new data to your Mac in case that the lost files would be overwritten by new data.
 Before upgrading to macOS, please be aware of possible data loss and try to minimize the possibility.

 If you have complaints like “I updated my Mac and lost everything” or “Mac update deleted everything”, the best possible solution is to get things back from Time Machine backup.

 Time Machine is a backup utility built-in to macOS, allowing you to back up your entire Mac.
 As a result, it’s possible to easily recover documents, apps, music, photos and other data missing after Mac update.
 Below are two facts.

 Step 1.
 From the Apple menu, select System Preferences, and then choose the Time Machine icon.
 Select the Show Time Machine in menu bar checkbox.

 Step 2.
 Choose Enter Time Machine from the Time Machine menu.
 You'll be taken to the Time Machine window.
 Then you can navigate to the file or folder you'd like to restore.